fabulator/gpx-builder/README.md

 Types

 What you find in [type file](https://github.com/fabulator/gpx-builder/blob/master/src/types.ts) are types that are used as object for builders.
 Eg. you can create object based on `WayPoint` and use it directly to creator.
-You can also use `Point` class in builder section that has more user friendly constructor.
+You can also use `Point` class in builder section that has more developer friendly constructor.
 It will convert you data to `WayPoint` type.